-Makeright – Design volunteers wanted!
+Makeright – Design Volunteers Wanted!!

-The award winning Design Against Crime Research Centre (DACRC) at Central Saint Martins is looking for volunteers to mentor inmates who are learning design skills at HMP Thameside as part of their work with prison industries.
+The Design Against Crime Research Centre (DACRC) at Central Saint Martins is looking for volunteers to mentor inmates who are learning design skills at HMP Thameside as part of their work with prison industries.
 The project is called ‘Makeright’ and the inmates are co-designing anti-theft bags.

-Design based experience and a BA in a design related subject, a MA is preferable, but more importantly the role requires people who are good at listening and companioning others to be creative – and who can adhere to the requirements of the prison environment.
+Design-based experience, but more importantly the role requires people who are good at listening and companioning others to be creative – and who can adhere to the requirements of the prison environment.

 All offers are subject to passing security checks and clearance prior to joining the team.